Jasmin Mäntylä

-In 2006, Mäntylä was convicted of drink driving and received a 40-day sentence.

 Career

 Born in Oulu to a Finnish mother and Indian father, Mäntylä began her career as a model when she was only twelve years old.
 She was a finalist in Miss Hawaiian Tropic Finland and Model Queen Finland when she was thirteen years old.
 She won the Miss Model of the World competition in 1999.
 At the age of seventeen, while working for the modeling agency Fashion Team, she moved to Turku.
 She also appeared in a music video by Sash! and Dr. Alban, titled "Colour the World", in 1999.

 Mäntylä began her singing career in 2001.
 Her first album Luoksein jää (Stay with me) was released in 2002.
 She also performed on the TV show EVVK for MTV3 and in commercials.
-In the summer of 2004 Mäntylä worked as a PR hostess in Haapamäki.
+In the summer of 2004, Mäntylä worked as a PR hostess in Haapamäki.

 Mäntylä moved back to her hometown of Oulu in 2004, and continued her career as a singer.
 She studied travel agency business and graduated in 2006.
 She worked in radio for a year and started her own business in late 2007.

 Legal troubles

 Mäntylä was convicted of aggravated drunk driving and reckless endangerment in 2006.
-She was sentenced to probation and had to pay a fine.
-In January 2009 she announced she had changed her way of life, having given up alcohol.
+She was sentenced to 40 days of probation and had to pay a fine.
+In January 2009, she announced she had changed her way of life, having given up alcohol.